- Data-at-rest and on-the-fly Security

 - By using Bayesian attack graph (BAG), the HPC2M system is designed as software to perform collection, aggregation, analysis, and presentation of security-related data of the large-scale HPC network for real-time risk assessment in a distributed manner.
 In other words, this tool enables automatic data collection and analysis to achieve real-time security risk assessments and effective evaluation of current security controls in a large-scale HPC system.

 - Security risk metrics are calculated based on the Bayesian attack graph, then visualized to enable in-depth awareness of cybersecurity situation of the entire HPC system.
 This offers the capability to maintain the ongoing awareness of information security, vulnerabilities, and threats to support organizational risk management decisions in the HPC network.

 HPC2M enables information security professionals and others to see a continuous stream of near real-time snapshots of the state of risk to their security, data, and network.
 In an HPC network, HPC2M can be deployed in a distributed way and can be easily scaled up to accommodate large-scale HPC network in a cost-effective way.
 By leveraging the automated data feeds and analysis, it reduces the manpower required for collection and analysis of security-related information for risk assessment.

-InfoBeyond conducted many research on the network security, data security, multi-level security, authentication, assurance, security trustworthy, distributed keying algorithms, covert channel, and cross domain security.
+InfoBeyond conducted many research on network security, data security, multi-level security, authentication, assurance, security trustworthiness, distributed keying algorithms, covert channel, and cross-domain security.